-Eyeshadow was not widely used until the late teens however eyebrows and eyelashes were something that could be improved.
+Eyeshadow was not widely used until the late teens, however eyebrows and eyelashes were something that could be improved.
 Being born with fair hair was considered a birth defect.
 Darkening facial hair was necessary for many women to be attractive.
-To darken facial hair, charcoal, elderberry juice, Indian ink and burnt clove paste were applied using fingers and wiping away access.
-Some of it could also be applied to the eyelid making it the first attempt at eyeliner.
+To darken facial hair, charcoal, elderberry juice, Indian ink, and burnt clove paste were applied using fingers before wiping away excess.
+Some of it could also be applied to the eyelid, making it the first attempt at eyeliner.
 Alternatively, a light smear of castor oil over the lid attracted light to the eyes without adding color.

 Lipstick & Rouge

 The most controversial and obvious “paint” a woman could use was a lip color.
-Made of ground beetles or plants and mixed with animal fat, coco butter and wax it was applied to the fingers and rubbed onto lips and cheeks.
-Beetroot was also a natural coloring aid for cheeks.
-Another more subtle rouge technique was to mix water and color and soak a piece of gauze in it, let it dry and then dust the face with the colored gauze.
+Made of ground beetles or plants and mixed with animal fat, cocoa butter, and wax, it was applied to the fingers and rubbed onto lips and cheeks.
+Beet root was also a natural coloring aid for cheeks.
+Another more subtle rouge technique was to mix water and color and soak a piece of gauze in it, let it dry, and then dust the face with the colored gauze.
 The result was a pinkish- red lip and cheek which contrasted against very pale skin.

-For those not bold enough for a colored lip a dab of face cream or beezwax was sufficient to add a little shine.
+For those not bold enough for a colored lip, a dab of face cream or beeswax was sufficient to add a little shine.

 How to Apply Victorian Makeup

-- Dust white powder or one shade lighter than your complexion on face and neck
+- Dust white powder or one shade lighter than your complexion onto face and neck.

-- Apply cake mascara using your finders (This is is hard to do.
-Use brush mascara is you need too).
+- Apply cake mascara using your fingers.
+(This is is hard to do.
+Use brush mascara is you need to.)

 Would you like to make your own Victorian makeup?
 Try one of these recipes.
 You may need to read this article on how you can and can not replicate Victorian makeup ingredients first.
-If you rather purchase reproduction Victorian makeup I highly recommend LBCC on etsy.com.
-They use historic recipes but sometimes modern ingredients for a wide range of face lotions, lip tints, toilet water, rouge, powers and hair pomades.
+If you’d rather purchase reproduction Victorian makeup, I highly recommend LBCC on Etsy.
+They use historic recipes, but sometimes modern ingredients for a wide range of face lotions, lip tints, toilet water, rouge, powers, and hair pomades.
 Besame designs makeup from the Edwardian teens to the 60s.
 Many of their early makeups will work for the Victorian era.

 Victorian Beauty Tools

-A ladies dressing table or vanity was a beautiful collection of beauty products from combs for her hair, bottles of perfume and small canisters of makeup.
+A lady’s dressing table or vanity was a beautiful collection of beauty products including combs for her hair, bottles of perfume, and small canisters of makeup.
 Those women who were secretive about their use of cosmetics re-used old prescription bottles and filled them with lotions and creams.
 Some went as far as to buy toilet boxes or medicine chests with hidden compartments.

-Dressing with Victorian Trading co. collection of combs, mirror, makeup brushes, bottles, and jars will help you feel like a Victorian lady at home.
+Dressing with your Victorian Trading Co. collection of combs, mirrors, makeup brushes, bottles, and jars will help you feel like a Victorian lady at home.
 Add to it some homemade or reproduction Victorian cosmetics for the ultimate beauty routine.

 Shop Makeup and Beauty